LLNL/systems2atoms/systems2atoms/hyperplanetree/README.md

 2. HyperplaneTree: Hyperplanes (linear combinations of features) are considered as splitting variables.
 This significantly increases the training cost of the tree, which motivated the PyTorch rewrite.
 3. QuadricTree: Quadrics (linear combinations of bilinear features) are considered as splitting variables, and the bilinear terms are used in the leaf regressions.
 Also carries significant cost increase.
 4. "Mixed-integer linear program" (MIP) formulations for hyperplane trees via [OMLT](https://github.com/cog-imperial/OMLT) and [Pyomo](https://pyomo.org).
-5. Ability to save and load tree models.
-(Currently implemented for HyperplaneTreeRegressor)

 ## Why Hyperplanes/Quadrics?
 TLDR: Expanding the search space of possible splits can allow us to build trees with better accuracy for the same number of leaves.